 In accordance with sections 102 and 103 of the NEL the Commission has made this final rule determination and the final rule in relation to the electricity rule proposed by the Commission.
-The National Electricity Amendment (Minor changes 1) Rule 2024 is published with this final rule determination.
+The National Electricity Amendment (Minor changes 2) 2024 is published with this final rule determination.

-The Commission's final rule determination is to make the electricity rule as proposed by the Commission, with the following amendments (the reasons for which are set out in section 2.3 below):
+The Commission's final rule determination is to make the electricity rule as proposed by the Commission.